Xonshiz/CoManga/README.md

 So, I do not make that kind of money and I hope you got the picture why this is not on iOS Stores.
 Plus, you need an apple device to build the distributable package.
 I use a Lenovo Laptop for god's sake.
 But, borrowing a Mac shouldn't be THAT hard, getting the money for the iOS developer account is though.

 # Installing The Application
+You need to have certain tools beforehand.
+So,get :
+1.)
+Visual Studio (Community Version Will Do).
+2.)
+Xamarin

 For installing the application on respective OS, follow the guides below.
 #### Android
-Download the "CoManga.apk" from the [Latest Releases](https://github.com/Xonshiz/CoManga/releases/latest) section and install as you would install any other apk.
+Download the "com.xonshiz.CoManga.apk" from the [Latest Releases](https://github.com/Xonshiz/CoManga/releases/latest) section and install as you would install any other apk.
 You might have to switch on [Allow App Installations From Third Party Vendor](http://www.inbox.com/article/how-do-enable-third-party-apps-on-android.html).
 It's as easy as that.

 #### iOS
 Currently there's no build for iOS.
 So, you'll have to compile the project yourself.
-Check the "How To Compile" section for details.
+Check the ["How To Compile"](#how-to-compile) section for details.
 Note that once you deploy/build the application once on your iOS device, you need not repeat the same steps again and again.
 It'll install the application on your device, so you can just fire it up and use it.

 #### UWP
 UWP app is also available in the [Latest Releases](https://github.com/Xonshiz/CoManga/releases/latest) section.
 You can download the application from there and run it like any other application.